Donate

 At the same time, United4Rescue is a broad alliance of hundreds of organisations united by the conviction that people should not be left to drown.
 The alliance publicly advocates for sea rescue and safe escape routes and represents four demands.

-United4Rescue helps civilian sea rescue in an inter-organisational and unbureaucratic way, especially where there is an acute lack of money for rescue operations.
+United4Rescue provides cross-organisational and unbureaucratic assistance to civilian sea rescue operations, especially where there is an acute lack of funds for rescue missions.
 For example, for the purchase and conversion of rescue ships, for equipment or deployment costs.
-We also create publicity for this important issue and make the broad social support for sea rescue in the Mediterranean visible.
+We also raise public awareness of the humanitarian crisis in the Mediterranean and make the broad social support for sea rescue in the Mediterranean visible.

 Why support sea rescue?

-Thousands of people are drowning in the Mediterranean, even though sea rescue is a state duty.
-The member states of the European Union, however, rely on isolation.
-We do not want to stand idly by and watch this policy and humanitarian catastrophe.
-Therefore, we support civilian sea rescue, which acts and saves lives as long as state sea rescue is lacking.
-Every life in distress at sea must be saved.
+Thousands of people drown in the Mediterranean every year, even though it is the state's duty to rescue people in distress at sea.
+However, the member states of the European Union are focussing on isolation.
+We do not want to stand idly by and watch this policy and the resulting humanitarian catastrophe.
+That is why we support civilian sea rescue organisations that take action and save lives in the absence of state sea rescue.
 Because the right to life is a human right.

 Does United4Rescue operate rescue ships itself?

-There are already good rescue organisations.
+No. There are already very good rescue organisations.
 United4Rescue has therefore decided to support sea rescue as a whole.
-Time and again, rescue organisations lack the money to go on missions.
-United4Rescue therefore enables sea rescue without operating rescue ships itself.
+Time and again, rescue organisations lack the funds to go on missions.
+United4Rescue therefore enables civil sea rescue without operating rescue ships itself.

 ... about the alliance